 If the court dismisses your bankruptcy case and you file another case within one year, the automatic stay in the new matter would be limited to 30 days.
 If you had two or more dismissals within one year of your new bankruptcy, you wouldn't receive the benefit of the automatic stay.

-In either situation, the remedy is to file a motion asking the court to order or extend the automatic stay in your current case.
+The remedy is to file a motion asking the court to order or extend the automatic stay in your current case in either situation.
 You'll need to explain why doing so would be fair in the present matter.

 If you want to extend the automatic stay, you must file a motion with the court.
 In your motion, you'll explain why your previous bankruptcy was dismissed and why the court should extend the stay in your current case.
 You'll have to prove that you filed the subsequent bankruptcy in good faith (not merely to delay or defraud creditors).